 Myths About Beta Blocker In Asthma

-Beta-blockers are used to treat high blood pressure, but they can also be prescribed for other conditions, including migraine headaches, anxiety, depression, and chest pain.
+Beta-blockers treat high blood pressure but can also be prescribed for other conditions, including migraine headaches, anxiety, depression, and chest pain.

-Beta-blockers work by slowing down the heart’s electrical activity, which causes the heart to beat less frequently and slower.
+Beta-blockers slow the heart’s electrical activity, which causes the heart to beat less frequently and slower.

 Beta-blockers treat certain conditions, including high blood pressure, chest pain, heart failure, anxiety, and migraines.